-The Missouri trial court system consists of Circuit Courts, Municipal Courts, and Administrative Hearing Commission.
+It helps to understand how the Missouri state court system works when you’re trying to find court records.
+The Missouri trial court system consists of Circuit Court, Municipal Courts, and Administrative Hearing Commission.

 Circuit Courts are the primary trial courts in Missouri and have general jurisdiction over all civil and criminal cases.
-Circuit Courts usually do not handle ordinance violation cases within the limited jurisdiction of Municipal Courts.
+Municipal Courts are divisions of Circuit Courts that handle violations of municipal ordinances.
+Municipalities may have their own local municipal judge, or may have their municipal cases decided by an associate judge of the Circuit Court.
 Some Municipal Courts have county-wide jurisdiction and others only have local jurisdiction within a town or city.

 Associate Circuit.
 Within a Circuit Court, associate judges have jurisdiction over certain types of cases, such as misdemeanor criminal cases and infractions.

 Family Court.
 A Family Court division has exclusive jurisdiction over certain types of cases.
 Cases heard by a Family Court division include dissolution of marriage (divorce), legal separation, annulment, maintenance (alimony), child custody, adoption, juvenile proceedings, child support, adult abuse prevention, child protection and petitions for name changes.

 Juvenile Court.
 If no Family Court division exists in a particular Circuit Court, there may be a Juvenile Court division with jurisdiction over certain types of cases.
 Cases heard by a Juvenile Court division include children alleged to be in need of care and treatment, children alleged to be beyond the control of their parents, juvenile delinquency, truancy, adoption and guardianships.

 Probate Court.
 Every Circuit Court has a Probate Court division with general equitable jurisdiction for all probate matters, such as the probate of wills, the determination of heirs, the administration of trusts and most guardianship cases.